-Although it is not a medical diagnosis, breast implant illness (BII) has received significant attention in the media, and the board-certified plastic surgeons of Ann Arbor Center for Plastic Surgery understand the concerns you may have about it.
+Although it is not a medical diagnosis, breast implant illness (BII) has received significant attention in the media, and the board-certified plastic surgeons of the Center for Plastic Surgery Ann Arbor understand the concerns you may have about it.
 If you have breast implants or are considering breast augmentation, it’s important to have the most up-to-date scientific understanding of implants and associated risks.
 We want you to feel confident making decisions about your implants and your procedure.

 This page, based on clinical information from the American Society for Aesthetic Plastic Surgery* (ASAPS), was created to answer many common questions about these concerns.
 Visit our BIA-ALCL FAQ page for information about Breast Implant-Associated Anaplastic Large Cell Lymphoma.